-Table 22 below provides a breakdown of the partners by country and their distribution across Subprojects.
+Tables 23 and 24 below provides a breakdown of the partners by country and their distribution across Subprojects in SGA1 & SGA2 and across Work Packages in SGA3.
 A complete list of the Partners can be found in the table at the beginning of this document.
 Further details on these partners such as their role in the Research Roadmap and the resources they bring to the Project, can be found in Appendix 5: HBP Core Project Partner Details.